26.2 - the marathon:

 Conquer Those Hills!

-Hills are hard work, and marathon hills are harder!
+Hills are hard work, and marathon hills are even harder!

 In our marathon survey, the top reason people gave for not meeting their time goal was 'adverse conditions'.
 “Hilly Course” was often cited as being a cause.
-This article discusses things you can do to run well on hills.
+The article below discusses things you can do to run well on hills both during training and the marathon event.

 Be Prepared: